fversnel/UnityExecutionOrder/README.md

 In the Unity editor make sure to add the `DependencyBasedMonoBehaviourInitialization` to your `GameObject` otherwise initialization will not be performed at all.
 Also, add the _DependencyCache prefab to the game.

+Complex dependencies are not a problem, e.g. A depends on B, B depends on C, E depends on B and C.

 Dependency Graphs are cached.

 ## Limitations

  - Currently only works for components referencing each other inside a single GameObject.
+ - Circular dependencies might not be handled very well.